styopdev/webpack-interview-questions/README.md

   A: node.js

+###Config file
+  A:
+  A: webpack's config file is javascript file in commonjs module pattern.
+  A: in the rules property

   A: Loaders are transformations that are applied on the source code of a module. webpack supports modules written in a variety of languages and preprocessors, via loaders.
 Loaders describe to webpack how to process non-javaScript modules and include these dependencies into your bundles.

   A: Both.
 Loaders can work synchronous or asynchronous.
+  A: Yes, its possible to chain loaders.
   A: webpack plugin is -

   A: raw-loader, url-loader, html-loader, file-loader, style-loader, css-loader, script-loader, babel-loader, loaders for typescript, coffescript, less, sass, pug, markdown, etc.